kozlowp1/Delta-Sigma-Comparator-Based-ADC/docs/info.md

 Implementing this on-chip (rather than on an FPGA) offers better control over parasitics at the silicon level, which could improve overall conversion accuracy.

+The data output is 13 bits wide, but only 12 bits are effectively used.
+This is to account for potential overflow, especially in cases where simulation might not catch it.
+Additionally, since the system operates in bipolar mode, one more bit is reserved to represent the sign.
+As a result, the effective resolution of the ADC is 11 bits.

 ## How to test

 Start by defining the current range to be measured.
 For example, if the range is 0–100 µA, the baseline of the delta-sigma oscillation should be around 0.6 V (half of a 1.2 V supply).
 This gives: